General club information

 Please take the time to familiarise yourself with these points.

 The Professional Cross Country Club of Tasmania was formed in 1968 and each year conducts a season of Sunday races between March and September.

 Nominated time events of 1 – 3 km are held before the main event mainly for youngsters and runners coming back from time off or injury.
 Nominated Time participants must be accompanied by an adult if aged under 8 years.

-When registering for your first race be sure to collect a handbook containing details of all the season’s races, start times and important information.
+When attending for your first race be sure to collect a handbook containing details of all the season’s races, start times and important information.

 Runners may not compete in any club event until the registration and entry fee have been paid and you have been issued with an official number.
 All runners must display this number when competing in a race.
 Don’t obstruct your number as you cross the finishing line, this can happen if you look at your stopwatch.
 If you intend competing with the club on a regular basis it’s a good idea to get a singlet with your own number clearly marked on to it.

-The handicaps are on display about 10 minutes before the race starts.
+The handicaps are posted on the website on Saturday at 6pm for most races.
 Contact the handicapper if your name isn’t shown.
 Know your handicap and be ready to be called up to the start line by the official starter.

 - The object of the Club is to create a greater interest in professional athletics and long distance winter running in particular.

 - Membership is open to persons aged 15 years and over wishing to compete in Club events or the organisation of the Club’s affairs.

 - The Club also conducts nominated time events.
 Eight year olds and younger must run with an adult.